V-Sekai/manuals/features/03_design_worlds.md

-# Design worlds (and visit the worlds)
+# Create places and visit places

-V-Sekai can import world and visit them.
+V-Sekai can import worlds and visit them.